BayesWatch/deficient-efficient/extensions/imagenet.md

 | Resnet34 Sep + AT | 3.16M      | 30.16   | 10.66   |
 | Resnet34 Sep      | 3.16M      | 32.98   | 12.26   |

+Great.
+This is exactly what we wanted.
+Any suggestions for one more exp?